 \subsection{Sensor Fusion}

-Sensor fusion strategies can be roughly divided into three types according to the level of abstraction where fusion is performed or in which order transformations are applied compared to features combination, namely low-level, mid level, and high-level fusion \cite{Garcia2017a}.
+Sensor fusion strategies can be roughly divided into three types according to the level of abstraction where fusion is performed or in which order transformations are applied compared to feature combinations, namely low-level, mid-level, and high-level fusion \cite{Garcia2017a}.
 In low-level or early fusion, raw information from each sensor is fused at pixel level, e.g., disparity maps in stereovision cameras \cite{Weichselbaum2013a}.
-In mid-level fusion, a set of features is extracted for each modality in a pre-processing stage while multiple approaches \cite{Park2016a} are exploited to fuse the extracted features.
+In mid-level fusion, a set of features is extracted for each modality in a pre-processing stage, while multiple approaches \cite{Park2016a} are exploited to fuse the extracted features.
 Late-fusion often employs a combination of two fusing methods, e.g., convolution of stacked feature maps followed by several fully connected layers with dropout regularization \cite{Borghi2017a}.
 In high-level fusion or ensemble learning methods, predictions are obtained individually for each modality and the learnt scores or hypotheses are subsequently combined via strategies such as weighted majority votes \cite{Nguyen2018a}.
 Deep fusion or cross fusion \cite{Caltagirone2019a} is another type of fusion strategy which repeatedly combines inputs, then transforms them individually.
 In each repetition, the transformation learns different features.
 For example in \cite{Bijelic2020a}, features from the layers of VGG network are exchanged among all modalities driven by sensor entropy after each pooling operation.

-\subsubsection{Multi-sensor Object Detection}
+\subsection{Multi-sensor Object Detection}

-Most of the efforts on multi-modal object detection in the literature are focused on pedestrian or vehicles detection in the automotive context.
-In terms of sensor combination choice, fusion strategies are typically proposed for camera-LiDAR, camara-radar, and camera-radar-LiDAR setups.
+Most of the efforts on multi-modal object detection in the literature are focused on pedestrian or vehicle detection in the automotive context.
+Sensor fusion strategies are typically proposed for camera-LiDAR, camera-radar, and camera-radar-LiDAR setups.
 Here, we briefly go through the relevant state-of-the-art methods.

-The authors in \cite{Bijelic2020a} proposed an entropy steered multi-modal deep fusion architecture for adverse weather conditions.
-The sensor modalities exploited in their method include RGB camera, gated camera (NIR band), LiDAR, and radar.
-Instead of employing BeV projection or point cloud representation for LiDAR, the authors encoded depth, height, and pulse-intensity on an image plane.
-Moreover, the radar output was also projected onto an image plane parallel to the image horizontal dimension.
-Considering the radar output invariant along the vertical image axis, the data was replicated across the horizontal image axis.
-They utilized a modified VGG architecture for feature extraction, while features were exchanged among all modalities driven by sensor entropy after each pooling operation.
-Fused feature maps from the last 6 layers of the features extractors were passed to the SSD object detection head.